"Whoso loveth instruction loveth knowledge" Proverbs 12:1

 Sign up to hear from us about new electrical info, discounts, and events.

-The website has changed as we have changed platforms.
+The website has changed as we have switched platforms.
 Please be patient as we continue to add features.
 Currently only one class can be paid for at a time.
 Until this is changed.
 Upon request, a paypal invoice can be emailed to if you would like to pay for multiple classes with one payment.
 I apolozige for the inconvenience. -Alex Bergsma

 This info was taken from the April edition of the Electrical Currents Newsletter from the Chief Electrical Inspector.

 Electrician Examination Questions Update to 2017 Codes Set for July 1, 2018 The department and our examination contractor, PSI have set a goal of having all electrician examination questions updated to the 2017 National Electrical Code® (NEC®), Washington Administrative Code (WAC), and Revised Code of Washington (RCW) by July 1, 2018.
 After that date, all exams will be based on the 2017 codes even if a person must retake an exam that was previously failed using the 2014 version.
 Typically, exam questions do not change significantly with adoption of new versions of the code.
 All examinations are open-book and exam candidates are allowed to take any original copyrighted material into the exam with them.
 Copies are not allowed except copies of RCW 19.28 or WAC 296-46B may be used.
 For more information about the exams, you can refer to WAC 296-46B-960 or visit the Electrical Exam Information page of our website.